What is HPV and how does it affect the body?

 What HPV vaccines are available?

-Two vaccines are available to prevent HPV infection.
-These vaccines do not protect against all types of HPV or other sexually transmitted infections, but offer protection against some types.
+One vaccine is available to prevent HPV infection.
+This vaccine does not protect against all types of HPV or other sexually transmitted infections, but offers protection against some types.

-- Gardasil 9 (9-valent HPV) – for use in all genders.
+- Gardasil 9 – for use in all genders.
 Protects against 9 different types of HPV: seven that cause cancer and two that cause genital warts.

 Who should get the vaccine and when should they get it?

-All kids who are 11 or 12 years old should get the HPV vaccine, though it may be given as young as 9 years.
-The vaccine is more effective and the immune system responds more strongly when given at this age.
+All kids who are nine years old should get the HPV vaccine.
+The vaccine is most effective and the immune system responds best when given at this age.

-Women and girls who are breastfeeding may get the HPV vaccine.
-HPV vaccine is not recommended for pregnant women or girls.
+People who are breast or chest feeding may get the HPV vaccine.
+HPV vaccine is not recommended for pregnant people.

 Two doses of the vaccine are needed for those who start the series between ages 9 and 14 and have a healthy immune system.
-Those who start at age 15 through 26 need three doses.
-Anyone with a compromised immune system should get three doses, even if they are 9 through 14.
+Those who start after age 15 need three doses.
+Anyone with a weak immune system should get three doses, even if they start the series at 9 or later.